kevinharr/song-collector/README.md

 **Soundboard**

 Soundboard is a database that stores all my favorite songs and upcoming concert dates for those artists.
 I love music and seeing live acts.
 This helps me manage that process in one place.
 Also, my friends can see the type of music I like and tell me if they want to go to a show with me.
+The application allows me as the administrator to add songs and concert dates associated with those artists.
+Visiters to the site can only view songs and concert dates.

 Let's get started.
 Here's [Soundboard](https://song-collector.fly.dev/).